A Hifiman with a more relaxed tuning — Hifiman’s Most Approachable New Mid-Fi Headphone

 As with the rest of this Hifiman lineup, the foam insert does double duty as a headphone stand once the headphone is removed — a simple but genuinely useful touch that is consistent across all four new models:

 The contents are minimal: the Edition XV itself, a 1.5m 3.5mm headphone cable, and a 3.5mm to 6.35mm adapter.
-At $399 the absence of a carry case is less surprising than at the HE600’s price point, but the cable is worth noting separately — more on that shortly.
+At $399 the absence of a carry case is less surprising than at the HE600’s price point, and of course the cable is very ordinary.

 Design, Build Quality, and Driver Technology